nowrin50/Minesweeper-Game-in-Python-with-Tkinter/README.md

 # Minesweeper Game in Python with Tkinter

 This project is an implementation of the classic Minesweeper game using Python and the Tkinter library.
-The game follows an Object-Oriented Programming (OOP) approach and provides a graphical user interface for a more engaging experience.It also has database to record.
+The game follows an Object-Oriented Programming (OOP) approach and provides a graphical user interface for a more engaging experience.
+It also has database to record.

 ## Table of Contents
 - [Features](#features)